Observing Every Planets Through Your Telescope - An introduction

 Our readers frequently ask us if there is one optical instrument that is best for planetary observation.
 The truth is all models, refractors or reflectors, can allow you to achieve very good planetary observations.

-Observing the inner planets through a telescope
+Observing the inferior planets through a telescope

 The inner planets are a little more difficult to observe because they orbit very closely to the sun.
 From our point of view on Earth, they are never too far away from our home star.
 They follow it through the Ecliptic (an imaginary line in the sky that marks the annual path of the sun).
 For this reason, it is much easier to observe those planets during their “greatest elongation”, which is the moment where they are the furthest away from the sun.